 The Board shall, during the closed session, adopt only a resolution to rise and report to the open public Board meeting.

 7. Agenda for Regular Meetings

 The Board believes that a properly prepared agenda creates a meeting atmosphere formal enough for orderly procedure, but informal enough to encourage free discussion, problem solving, and the generation of ideas.

-The Board Chair is responsible for establishing the agenda for Board Meetings in consultation with the Director, in accordance with Board policy and legislation.
+The Board Chair is responsible for establishing the agenda for Board Meetings in consultation with the Director and Vice Chair, in accordance with Board policy and legislation.

 Agendas shall include all the data and back-up information so that the Board is able to make sound and objective decisions consistent with established goals.

 7.1 The order of business at a regular meeting shall be as follows:

 7.1.2 Land Acknowledgement

 7.1.11 Board Chair Report

 7.1.14 Closed Session